7 Best CZ Guns For Concealed Carry

 CZ P-01

-The CZ P-01 is basically a CZ 75D PCR tactical model.
+The CZ P-01 is basically a CZ 75D PCR gone all tactical.

 The only substantive difference is the CZ P-01 has a full-length dust cover on the frame, which is a 1913 rail for mounting a laser or a light.
 The P-01 has replaced the PCR in Czech police service, and was the first CZ pistol to be NATO-approved, which is not an easy certification for a pistol to get, as it requires the gun to pass a battery of grueling durability and reliability trials.